The Old Way: Plot

 In 1878 in the Montana Territory, gunfighter Colton Briggs is a member of an extrajudicial posse organized to arrest and hang the brother of Walter McAllister, a notorious bandit.
-Walter and his men try to foil the public execution, resulting in a shootout that leaves Colton and the younger McAllister as the only survivors.
+Walter and his men try to foil the public execution, resulting in a shootout that leaves Colton and McAllister's son, James, as the only survivors.
 Colton assures Walter's brother that he won't kill him; his execution was merely a feint to force his brother out of hiding.
 Enraged, the younger McAllister tries to shoot Colton in the back.
 Without hesitation, Colton guns him down and calmly rides away as Walter's young nephew James watches.

 Twenty years later, Colton is a changed man: under the influence of his wife Ruth, he has become a respectable, clean-living merchant with a general store and a small farm, raising a twelve-year-old daughter named Brooke.
 To Colton's dismay, Brooke is defiant and unruly; he notices that she is also emotionally withdrawn and unable to behave like "normal folk", traits that remind him of his former life.
 Four men ride up to Colton's farm one day; their leader identifies himself as James McAllister.
 His gang stabs Ruth to death before painting a taunting message with her blood on the wall and leaving.

 Colton and Brooke return to find Franklin Jarret, the U.S. Marshal tracking the McAllister gang, waiting at the farm with several deputies.
 As Ruth is buried, Jarret reveals to Brooke that he and Colton were once close friends and that he's proud of Colton giving up his violent ways to raise a family.
 Before leaving, he urges his old friend not to act on any desire he may have to take revenge on James.
 Colton decides to do so anyway and tells Brooke that she'll accompany him.
-Dressing in his old gunfighter's clothes and armed with his old pistols, Colton burns his farm and house down before leaving with Brooke.
+Dressing in his old gunfighter's clothes and armed with his old pistols, Colton burns down his farm and house before leaving with Brooke.